scala/scala-lang/blog/_posts/2022-07-18-secure-your-dependencies-on-github.md

 You can enable the Dependency graph view and Dependabot in the `Settings > Code security and analysis` page.

 ### Mill
-The [mill-dependency-submission][mill-dependency-submisison] action, developed by Chris Kipp, can extract the dependencies of a Mill build.
+The [mill-dependency-submission][mill-dependency-submssion] action, developed by Chris Kipp, can extract the dependencies of a Mill build.

 To install it:
- - Enable the `Dependency Graph` view, and optionally the `Dependabot alerts`, in the `Settings > Code security and analysis` page of your repository.
+ - Enable the `Dependency graph` view, and optionally the `Dependabot alerts`, in the `Settings > Code security and analysis` page of your repository.
  - Add this workflow in you repository:

 ```yaml